dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 Even before Dgraph cluster starts, we can load data using bulk loader with encryption feature turned on.
 Later we can point the generated `p` directory to a new alpha server.

-Here is an example to bulk load data with encription  :
+Here's an example to run bulk loader with a key used to write encrypted data:

 ```bash
 dgraph bulk --encryption_key_file "./enc_key_file" -f data.json.gz -s data.schema --map_shards=1 --reduce_shards=1 --http localhost:8000 --zero=localhost:5080